havertz2110/havertz2110.github.io/content/about/index.md

 My currently working area: DFIR, Reverse Engineering and AI

-Moreover, Im also interested in chemistry and physics ( especially in quantum tunnelling).
+Moreover, Im also interested in chemistry (currently is organics, but im doing research on physical and nuclear chemistry) and physics ( especially in quantum tunnelling).
 If u have the same interest as me, feel free to give me a text :D, we can have small talks about them, see ya

 Here are some of my fav melodies: